 Outdoor Living Space

-Outdoor living spaces can be created on a deck or patio, covered or not covered, and designed for a variety of uses.
-Most consist of seating and tables so that guests have a place to rest their food and drinks or play party games.
+Outdoor living spaces can be created on a deck or patio, covered or uncovered, and designed for a variety of uses.
+Most consist of seating and tables so that guests have a place to set their food and drinks, or play party games.
 Fire pits and outdoor fireplaces can be a nice addition for cooler evenings, and provide a warm, cozy space for your guests to gather and spend time together.

 Planning Your Space

 When it comes to utilizing your outdoor entertainment space, design and planning are crucial.
 You not only want the space to look great, but you also want it to be useful and welcoming.

 If you’re designing a new space, thinking about its uses ahead of time will help you make the most of it year-round.
 Consider any limitations you may run into, such as the size of your yard or its proximity to the property line or water.
 Don’t forget to research local regulations or homeowner’s association rules to ensure everything is code-compliant.

 Before you get started, you’ll want to look at things like maintenance and upkeep, costs, and design elements that fit with the style of the rest of your house.
 A variety of materials and design techniques can be used to construct your outdoor entertainment space.
-Keep in mind, certain features may require water or gas lines to be connected to the area, so you will want to factor that into your planning and budget as well.
+Keep in mind, certain features may require water or gas lines to be connected to the area, so you will want to factor that into your planning and budget for the outdoor living space.
 With so many things to consider, the planning phase of your construction project is extremely important.
 A professional contractor who understands your wants and needs and can walk you through the process is absolutely indispensable.